Travel CT Tech Jobs

 • Fosters a safe and comfortable environment for patients throughout the scanning process

-• Collaborates with radiologists to optimize scan protocols and improve image quality
+• Collaborates with radiologists or other licensed practitioners and the team to optimize scan protocols and improve image quality

 • Performs routine maintenance and quality checks on CT equipment and patient monitoring equipment to ensure optimal functioning

-• Adheres to radiation safety measures to protect both patients and staff
+• Adheres to radiation safety measures and review protocols to protect both patients and staff

 • Maintains accurate patient records and respects patient privacy and confidentiality at all times